jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/First order linear differential equations.md

 - diff-eq
 ---

-Another really nice subclass of [[Classifying ordinary differential equations#Order|first order]] differential equations is that of first order [[Classifying ordinary differential equations#_definition _ linear differential equation|linear differential equations]].
+Another really nice subclass of [[Differential equations --- math-82/notes/Classifying ordinary differential equations#Order|first order]] differential equations is that of first order [[Differential equations --- math-82/notes/Classifying ordinary differential equations#_definition _ linear differential equation|linear differential equations]].
 The best way to see this why they are nice is an example.

 ##### _example:_ a clever trick to solve differential equations